 This is the time to begin breast massage and hand expression to get ready to feed your baby.
-Crying and fussiness is a LATE cue, and your baby has already shown many of the early cues prior to crying.
-If your baby is fussy, it can be very difficult to get him/her to feed.
+Crying and fussiness is a LATE cue, and your baby has already shown many of the early cues before crying.
+If your baby is fussy, it can be hard to get them to feed.
 You will need to calm your baby first.
-The best way to calm a fussy baby is placing him/her skin-to-skin with you.
-Keeping your baby skin-to-skin frequently will help you be more in tune with your baby's feeding cues.
+The best way to calm a fussy baby is placing them skin-to-skin with you.
+Keeping your baby skin-to-skin will often help you be more in tune with your baby's feeding cues.
 Avoid using pacifiers in the beginning days as you establish your milk supply.